shaik-zeeshan/simple-rag/README.md

 This use ollama for ai models and embedding and for the database we use chromadb

 > [!IMPORTANT]
-> Before do anything you must have ollama and chromadb installed on your machine [Ollama](https://ollama.com/) [Chromadb](https://docs.trychroma.com/getting-started)
+> Before you do anything you must have ollama and chromadb installed on your machine [Ollama](https://ollama.com/) [Chromadb](https://docs.trychroma.com/getting-started)